dbcli/pgcli/DEVELOP.rst

     # ONLY IF YOU MADE CHANGES TO YOUR pg_hba.conf FILE
     $ sudo service postgresql restart

-After that, tests can be run on the ``/pgcli/tests`` directory with:
+After that, tests in the ``/pgcli/tests`` directory can be run with:

 ::